-^Q Information about how to access mental health, intellectual/developmental disabilities, and/or substance abuse services utilize the Michigan Relay Center (MRC) to reach SWMBH, a CMHSP, or service provider.
-Please call 7-1-1 and ask Michigan Relay Center (MRC) to connect you to the number you are trying to reach.

-^Q Information about how to contact Customer Services for persons who are deaf or hard of hearing.
-You can

-- ^Q Information about specialty services for Medicaid, Healthy Michigan Plan, MI-Child and other funding sources as applicable - ^Q Information about Customer Services as provided throughout SWMBH - ^Q Your rights as a health plan enrollee and service recipient - ^Q Information about the Community Mental Health Agencies - ^Q Information about how SWMBH functions as the Regional Coordinating Agency - ^QInformation about a current or up-to-date listing of the provider network from SWMBH.
+- ^Q Information about how to access mental health, intellectual/developmental disabilities, and/or substance use services - Q Information about how to contact Customer Services for persons who are deaf or hard of hearing. - Q You can utilize the Michigan Relay Center (MRC) to reach SWMBH, a CMHSP, or service provider.
+Please call 7-1-1 and ask Michigan Relay Center (MRC) to connect you to the number you are trying to reach. - ^Q Information about specialty services for Medicaid, Healthy Michigan Plan, MI-Child and other funding sources as applicable - ^Q Information about Customer Services as provided throughout SWMBH - Q Your rights as a health plan enrollee and service recipient - ^Q Information about the Community Mental Health Agencies - ^Q Information about how SWMBH functions as the Regional Coordinating Agency - ^Q Information about a current or up-to-date listing of the provider network from SWMBH.

-You can find the provider directory by contacting SWMBH or on SWMBH's website:
+You can find the provider directory by contacting SWMBH or on SWMBH's website: www.swmbh.org

-www.swmbh.org